C Program for Reverse a linked list by changing links between node

 • HEAD_ADDR=PREV

-C Program for Reversing a Linked List, by changing links between the nodes
+C Program for Reverse a linked list by changing links between node(Iterative)

 Run